 Shit.
 I couldn’t have made that harder to follow if I tried, so if you want a faster and easier way of calculating compound interest, visit the MoneySmart website

 Noel Whittaker, author of Making Money Made Simple, uses a great example of compound interest where he talks about the investing experiences of two people of the same age.
-The first, a 19 year woman, puts away $2,000 a year every year for 7 years into a growth investment returning 10% p.a. (so the total invested is $14,000).
+The first, a 19 year woman, puts away $2,000 a year every year for 7 years into a growth investment returning 10% p.a..
+The total invested is $14,000 and she doesn’t ever put any more money into it.
 The second person waits until he is 26 to start and invests $2,000 a year into the same investment for 40 years for a total of $80,000 that he’s put away.
 At their 66th birthdays the woman has accumulated $945,000 while the guy ends up with $894,000.
 The sooner you start, the more powerful the compounding.

 If you play around with different numbers with the compound interest formula (as all us maths nerds like to do) you notice a pattern.
 The longer the investment is held for and the greater the expected return, the larger the future value grows to, especially in the later years.
 However, this formula does not take into account the effect of taxation, which we look at next.